 How would you like to boost your revenue by 5%?
-According to the Association of Certified Fraud Examiners (ACFE), 5% of revenue is what the average business loses in any given year due to fraud, with a median loss of \$150,000.
-And that median loss amount was similar whether the organization was a large company or had fewer than 100 employees.
-If you're not taking active steps to detect and prevent fraud, you may be opening yourself up to that 5% loss and potentially much, much more.
+According to the Association of Certified Fraud Examiners (ACFE), 5% of revenue is what the average business loses in any given year due to fraud, with a median loss of \$125,000.
+And, small businesses with less than 100 employees had the highest median loss of \$150,000.
+If you're not taking active steps to detect and prevent fraud, you may be opening yourself up to that 5% loss and potentially much more.

 Bank of Marin is dedicated to fraud prevention and the security of our customers' information and finances.
-The tips and tools contained in this guide will help you identify potential gaps in your fraud prevention activities and take actionable steps to protect yourself and your business.
+The tips and tools we've provided in this guide will help you identify potential gaps in your fraud prevention activities and take actionable steps to protect yourself and your business.